How to setup field and folder level translation

 Storyblok is the first headless CMS that works for developers & marketers alike.

 Have you ever wondered how to create translations for different languages?
-Storyblok provides support for content in different languages using our internationalization options, such as field, folder and space level translations.
+Storyblok provides support for content in different languages using our internationalization (opens in a new window) options, such as field (opens in a new window) , folder (opens in a new window) and space (opens in a new window) level translations.

 In this tutorial, we will look at how to setup fields and folder level applications on Storyblok.